magicznyleszek/portfolio-v8/README.md

 1. to use a vanilla Jekyll
 2. to get everything done w/o JS if possible
-3. to support only new browsers
+3. to support all screen sizes ([The Goldilocks Approach](http://goldilocksapproach.com/article/) philosophy)
-4. to support all screen sizes ([The Goldilocks Approach](http://goldilocksapproach.com/article/) philosophy)
+4. to translate everything to english
-5. to translate everything to english
+5. to be future-friendly and past-neutral

 ## Contact